jordanbean/Predicting_Boston_Housing/README.md

 The code begins with exploratory data analysis before going into preprocessing the data for machine learning, feature engineering, feature selection, and final model tuning.

-An accompanying write-up can be found on my Medium page: https://medium.com/@jordanbean.
+An accompanying write-up can be found here: https://towardsdatascience.com/predicting-bostons-expensive-property-market-bdcd9db6a218.